 The basic printer arrives ready to go but with no resin and no spare plastic (FEP) film for the resin vat.
 Bangood supplied a pack of 4 FEP films which I’m keeping handy in case I need them.
 I suggest immediately obtaining 500ml resin and at least one spare FEP sheet – I discuss this here.

-Banggood, AliExpress, Amazon and others all supply a range of resins – I wish I’d known that when I got my first resin printer – right now I’m not getting into this but you can obtain “Standard” and flexible resins and that’s just the start.
-I’ve only used the standard resins up to now – handy for models and cases for my gadgets.
-One trick I have picked up is – hollow out your model if it does not need to be solid – you’ll save a fortune in resin and the end result will be much lighter – that is a subject all by itself.
+Banggood, AliExpress, Amazon and others all supply a range of resins – I wish I’d known that when I got my first resin printer – you can easily obtain “Standard” and flexible resins and that’s just the start.
+I only used the standard resins originally – handy for models and cases for my gadgets but right now I’m using Elegoo clear blur water-washable resin and I lose it – no need for isopropyl alcohol to clean everything.

-Curing can be done with sunlight or (as you’ll see in my Creality blog entry) you can use a LED UV Curing Lamp – or both.
+Curing can be done with sunlight or (as you’ll see in my first Creality blog entry) you can use a LED UV Curing Lamp – or both.

 For my first test I took a “cable manager” .stl file and an “efreet_sultan” .stl file from Thingiverse and made a single .PWMO file comprising three cable ties and the sultan as a test – that was to take 3 hours to process.
-I have to say that I have not yet found any firmware update for the printer and there is something wrong with the menus – If I go to TOOLS – I may get to control the platter or may be sent into file selection.
+At this point I had not yet found any firmware update for the printer and there was something wrong with the menus – If I went to TOOLS – I would sometimes get to control the platter or may be sent into file selection.